 Lucky for the man, he had read that Martin Gardner article, and has a supply of boxes and colored beads.
 While the man is incapacitated, the boxes allow the pet to play with increasing skill, the Beserker is fooled, and eventually reenforcement arrive.

-Of particular interest to SF authors trying to jazz up their future histories is the various species of Chess Variants and Fairy chess.
+Of particular interest to SF authors trying to jazz up their future histories is the various species of Chess Variants, Fairy chess, and other peculiar and eccentric chess-inspired games.
 This is where one takes Western chess and alters it in interesting ways.
 You can add new rules, add weird new pieces, change the checkmate conditions, and/or change the game board.
 All of which will make something an SF author can plausibly pawn off as a future evolution of the game of chess.
 You can find such chess variants at the list of links here.

 On the other hand, some SF authors will just re-name the chess pieces with names of various types of space warship and leave it at that.